pambros/CNN-2D-X-Ray-Catheter-Detection/README.md

 Tested on:

-- Windows 10 64bits with Python 3.6.1 and Microsoft Visual C++ 14.00 2015 update 3 express version
+- Windows 10 64bits with Python 3.6.1 and:
+	- Microsoft Visual C++ 14.00 2015 update 3 express version
+	- Microsoft Visual C++ 12.00 2013 update 5 express version

 To build the C++ code you need: